 Albany County Clean Water Advocates was founded in 2007 as “Citizens for Clean Water”.
 It is a broad-based, non-profit organization dedicated to preserving the high quality and abundant supply of water provided to our community by the Casper Aquifer, now and for generations to come.

 ACCWA welcomes anyone interested in the Laramie-area groundwater supply.
-Meeting schedule and related information are posted on this website and on our Facebook page.
+Related information is posted on this website and on our Facebook page.

 2. HOW DOES ACCWA PROMOTE ITS MISSION?

 ACCWA strives to meet its mission of protecting the water supply by raising awareness among decision makers and the general public about aquifer protection issues, testifying in favor of aquifer protection at government meetings, advocating for improvements to regulations and zoning that protect our water supply, providing educational resources, and organizing field trips to provide hands-on understanding of our aquifer.

 The Casper Aquifer is the water-bearing portion of the Casper Formation, a stack of sandstone and limestone layers occurring along the margins and in the subsurface of the Laramie Basin.
 Water from the aquifer discharges naturally in springs and is extracted by hundreds of public and private wells.
 It is the primary source of drinking water for Laramie and the surrounding area.

 The aquifer extends from 50 miles north of Laramie to south of the Colorado border.
 In the vicinity of Laramie, the Casper Aquifer is present at the surface east of town and beneath other formations under and west of town. [map link]